 - With very limited options on iTunes, you may or may not be able to view what files are being restored to your iPhone via iTunes.

-With Google Drive you are able to restore your email, contacts, calendar events and reminders and any notes that were saved.
+With Google Drive, you can restore your email, contacts, calendar events and reminders, and any notes that were saved.